fepitre/debian-snapshot/README.md

 ## Snapshot repositories

 ```
-usage: snapshot.py [-h] [--archive ARCHIVE] [--suite SUITE] [--component COMPONENT] [--arch ARCH] [--timestamp TIMESTAMP]
+usage: snapshot.py [-h] [--archive ARCHIVE] [--suite SUITE] [--component COMPONENT] [--arch ARCH] [--timestamp TIMESTAMP] [--check-only] [--provision-db]
-                   [--check-only] [--provision-db] [--provision-db-only] [--ignore-provisioned] [--no-clean-part-file] [--verbose]
+                   [--provision-db-only] [--ignore-provisioned] [--no-clean-part-file] [--skip-installer-files] [--verbose] [--debug]
-                   [--debug]
                    local_directory

 positional arguments:
   local_directory         Local directory for snapshot.

 optional arguments:
   -h, --help              show this help message and exit
   --archive ARCHIVE       Debian archive to snapshot.
 Default is 'debian' and is the only supported archive right now.
   --suite SUITE           Debian suite to snapshot.
 Can be used multiple times.
 Default is 'unstable'
-  --component COMPONENT
-                        Debian component to snapshot.
+  --component COMPONENT   Debian component to snapshot.
 Default is 'main'
   --arch ARCH             Debian arch to snapshot.
 Can be used multiple times.
-  --timestamp TIMESTAMP
-                        Timestamp to use for snapshot.
+  --timestamp TIMESTAMP   Timestamp to use for snapshot.
 Can be used multiple times.
 Default is all the available timestamps.
-                        Timestamps range can be expressed with ':' separator.
-Empty boundary is allowed and and this case, it would
+Timestamps range can be expressed with
-                        use the lower or upper value in all the available timestamps.
-For example:
+                          ':' separator.
+Empty boundary is allowed and and this case, it would use the lower or upper value in all the available timestamps.
+For
-                        '20200101T000000Z:20210315T085036Z', '20200101T000000Z:' or ':20100101T000000Z'.
+                          example: '20200101T000000Z:20210315T085036Z', '20200101T000000Z:' or ':20100101T000000Z'.
   --check-only            Check downloaded files only.
   --provision-db          Provision database.
   --provision-db-only     Provision database only.
   --ignore-provisioned    Ignore already provisioned repodata.
   --no-clean-part-file    No clean partially downloaded files.
+  --skip-installer-files  Skip download of installer files.
   --verbose               Display logger info messages.
   --debug                 Display logger debug messages.
 ```

 ### Examples